A class of 2x2 correlated random-matrix models with Brody spacing distribution

 Low-order models are sufficiently versatile and algebraically simple and will hence be the focus of this paper.
-In the following subsections, three simple sub-classes of models referred to below as sub-classes A, B, and C, will be studied.
-As notational conveniences, the constrained constants $\left\{{p_1},{p_2},{p_3},\ldots\right\}$ appearing in the general model (\ref{MBG1}) will be denoted by $\left\{a,b,c,\ldots\right\}$ and the constants $\{k_m\}$ appearing in model (\ref{MBG1}) will be replaced by a simpler set of constants $\{c_j\}$.
+In the following sections, several different sub-classes of models will be studied.
+As a notational convenience, the constrained constants $\left\{{p_1},{p_2},{p_3},\ldots\right\}$ appearing in the general model (\ref{MBG1}) will be denoted by $\left\{a,b,c,\ldots\right\}$ and the constants $\{k_m\}$ appearing in model (\ref{MBG1}) will be replaced by a simpler set of constants $\{c_j\}$.
 In this way, the sub-classes can be written as stand-alone models without explicit reference to the general model (\ref{MBG1}).
 To illustrate this notational scheme, consider the sub-class of

-where the constants $\{k_2,k_3,k_6,k_{8},k_{11},k_{12}\}$ are all identically zero and $h(T)=1$ (referred to here as sub-class E of class $\mathcal{M}_2$):
+where the constants $\{k_2,k_3,k_6,k_{8},k_{11},k_{12}\}$ are all identically zero and $\mathcal{A}=h(T)=1$ (referred to here as sub-class E of class $\mathcal{M}_2$):

-where the constants $\{c_j:j=1,\ldots,6\}$ are generally different from zero.
+where $a \neq b$, and the constants $\{c_j:j=1,\ldots,6\}$ are generally different from zero.
 For the eigenvalues of $\mathcal{M}_E$ to have a Brody spacing distribution, various conditions on the constants $\{c_j\}$ and the power constants $\{a,b\}$ can be imposed such that condition (\ref{condhs}) is satisfied.
-As examples, the random matrix
+For example, the random matrix